Limonada con chia (limeade with chia)

 Notes

-• Chia seeds make lemon water a bit thick or gelatinous.
+• Chia seeds make limeade a bit thick or gelatinous.
 It is normal.

-• If you don’t have time to squeeze the lemons, you can blend everything, just remove the white part and the seeds very well.
-Blend and strain.
+• If you’re short on time to squeeze the limes, you can blend all the ingredients.
+Just be sure to remove the white pith and seeds thoroughly.
+Blend the mixture and then strain it.

 Nutrition